meavk/k8s-in-codespaces-routing/README.md

 > Refer to the original `Kubernetes in Codespaces` [repository](https://github.com/cse-labs/kubernetes-in-codespaces) to understand more about the setup and usage.

-## Onboarding another application
+## Creating a codespace and running IMDB App

-A repository created from Kubernetes in Codespaces template pulls a `dotnet` based application, *IMDB App*, that's pulled from [here](https://github.com/cse-labs/imdb-app).
+When a repository is created from Kubernetes in Codespaces template, it pulls a `dotnet` based application, *IMDB App*, from [here](https://github.com/cse-labs/imdb-app).
 While starting the codespace, this application is built and hosted in a `k3d` cluster running in Codespaces.

-The following sections describe how a new application, which consumes one of the APIs in *IMDB App* can be onboarded into this setup.

-### Creating a codespace and running IMDB App

 1. Use the template [here](https://github.com/cse-labs/kubernetes-in-codespaces) and create a Github repository.